 - Using the PlayOneShot helper method in the code.

-- By manual declaration and start/stop of the event in the code.
+- By manual declaration and start/stop of the Event in the code.

 All possibilities have practical advantages and disadvantages: